 How the reduction in GST rates on under-construction properties will impact the sales in the Real Estate sector has to be watched.
 The move is expected to give mixed reactions as the consumers in the high-priced realty markets in NCR and Mumbai will benefit from this rate cut but the removal of ITC (Input Tax Credit) has influenced the overall property cost in cities like Bengaluru.

 Looking for a flat at Rajarhat to invest in a second home?
-Visit transventor.com for the most appropriate pick from the ample options provided to you for comparing prices and location.
+Visit transventor.in for the most appropriate pick from the ample options provided to you for comparing prices and location.
 We arrange site visits, offer both legal and financial support for a smooth and enriching transaction experience.